Masaaki Satake: Pride

 Satake made the transition to mixed martial arts with Pride Fighting Championships in 2000.
 At 34 years old, Satake was considered too old to perform adequately but sought to defy critics by joining the Takada Dojo, training under Kazushi Sakuraba.
 He was selected to participate in the Pride Grand Prix 2000, for which he tried to set up a match with Naoya Ogawa by trash-talking the world judo champion.
 Instead, he was instead pitted against UFC veteran and eventual tournament winner Mark Coleman.
 Masaaki lost the fight, being taken down easily by the American wrestler and submitted via neck crank.

 His second fight was a non-tournament bout against former Pancrase fighter Guy Mezger.
 Satake successfully resisted Mezger's repeated takedown attempts during the first round but was taken down and controlled during the second for a unanimous decision loss.

 At Pride 10, Satake earned his first victory over professional wrestler and judo specialist Kazunari Murakami.
 During the match, Murakami took down and mounted Satake, but the karate champion resisted.
 Satake eventually fell on top of Murakami during a scramble and applied ground and pound until a doctor stoppage.
 After the match, Murakami's teammate Naoya Ogawa appeared and traded heated words with Satake.

 Despite talks for a possible match with Ogawa, no contest initially materialized due to Ogawa's scheduled match against Rickson Gracie.
 However, Ogawa eventually accepted a fight against Satake, which took place at Pride 11.
 Satake marked his opponent's leg with low kicks, but the judo champion managed to get Masaaki on the ground and submit him via rear naked choke in the second round.

 At Pride 13, Satake was pitted against retired sumo and professional wrestler Tadao Yasuda.
 Heavily outweighed, Satake was repeatedly driven against the ropes by his adversary, impeding him from landing solid strikes and resulting in an eventual unanimous decision loss.
 For the rest of 2001, Satake would fight notable strikers like Igor Vovchanchyn, Semmy Schilt and Sam Greco – losing to the former two and drawing with the third.

 In 2002, Masaaki fought Quinton “Rampage” Jackson at Pride 20.
 The fight started slowly, but Jackson walked through Satake's punches and performed a powerslam, followed by multiples knees and punches from dominant positions.
-Satake eventually managed to stand, only for Jackson to grab his waist and execute a German suplex, making Satake land on his head.
+Satake eventually managed to stand, only for Jackson to grab his torso and execute a German suplex, making Satake land on his head.
 The fight was immediately ruled a TKO win for Rampage while Satake was rushed to the hospital, where a cracked skull and a gravely injured neck were diagnosed.

 Satake's final fight was a bout against judo gold medalist Hidehiko Yoshida at Inoki Bom-Ba-Ye 2000, during which he fell to a guillotine choke.